PanLuochuan/Data-Management/README.md

 Flight delay refers to a flight landing more than 15 minutes later than the planned landing time.
 Season is also a key factor in flight delays and cancellations, so this factor is included in the reanalysis.

 ## Analysis and insights on output charts :
-### The optimal times of day for minimizing flight delays?
+### The optimal times of day for minimizing flight delays

 In order to more intuitively compare which time period can best reduce delays, we segment it based on the departure time period and calculate the percentage of its delay time.

 From the figure below, we can see that the 5 hour time period can best reduce delays because of its delay The lowest percentage is 8.1%.
 The highest delay percentage was 34.2% for 3 hours,